IdiotamSpielen/VTT-Project/README.md

 I'm *probably* in the clear with this, but I'm not taking any chances.
 Let's be honest, we know how Hasbro likes to fuck over its fans.
 As such:
-You may modify, use and distribte this software however you please, as can be inferred from the Licence.
+You may modify, use and distribte this software however you please.
 I will not provide any support that goes beyond the instructions found in this README and other documentation.
 This software **does not** come with any entries and is initially **not connected** to any database.
 You will have to host the database yourself or look for another way to host it.